How to Protect Your Home Security Camera From Being Hacked

 Why Would Someone Want to Hack Your Security Camera?

 In many of the cases reported, the hackers just wanted the thrill of scaring the owners.
-But these cameras can be easily used to discover personal information, or to capture images of people in vulnerable moments.
+Unfortunately, dangerous hackers can use these cameras to discover personal information or capture images of people in vulnerable moments.

 How to Prevent Hackers From Stealing Your Information

-There are several ways you can protect yourself from hacking, besides two-factor authentication.
-Elena Mauer of SecurityNerd.com, an online resource that focuses on sharing knowledge about home security solutions, offered these tips:
+Besides two-factor authentication, several additional ways exist to protect yourself from hacking.
+Elena Mauer of SecurityNerd.com, an online resource specializing in home security solutions, offered these tips:

-Set up a username and password that are complex and difficult to guess.
-Too many people just leave passwords as the default or use something simple like “password” or “1234” or their birth date.
+Set up complex usernames and passwords that are difficult to guess.
+Too many people choose something simple like “password,” “1234” or their birth date.
 Passwords should be at least eight to 10 characters and include symbols and punctuation marks.
-Your camera, security system and WiFi router should each have their own username and password, and you should change them all periodically.
+Your camera, security system and Wi-Fi router should have unique usernames and passwords, changed periodically.

-Don’t access your security camera or your home security system from a public WiFi network.
-You might want to check in while you’re at the café or in the park, but these networks aren’t secure and hackers can use them to find your information.
+Don’t access your security camera or home security system from a public Wi-Fi network, like those at a café or park.
+These networks aren’t secure and hackers can use them to find your information.

-Many security systems and cameras allow you to check logins to see who’s accessing your account.
+Many security systems and cameras allow you to monitor logins to see who’s accessing your account.
 Check those periodically to be sure there’s no unusual activity.
-If you suspect that someone else may have logged into your system, it’s time to change your passwords again.
-The password changing can be annoying, but it’s important.
+If you suspect someone else may have logged into your system, it’s time to change your passwords again.
+Password changing can be annoying, but it’s important.

-Stay on the lookout for any strange activity, like if your camera indicates it’s on when you haven’t activated it (usually a light comes on), or if it moves or pans on its own.
+Stay on the lookout for any strange activity on your security camera — say, if it indicates it’s on when you haven’t activated it (usually a light comes on), or if it moves or pans on its own.
 That could mean someone else has accessed it.

 If you’re giving friends or family members access, don’t let them use your username and password.
-Create a separate username and password for them so that you can turn off access if you need to.
-Then you don’t risk your password getting into the wrong hands.
+Create separate usernames and passwords for them so that you can turn off access if you need to.
+That prevents your password from getting into the wrong hands.

 What to Do If You Suspect You’ve Been Hacked

 First, unplug the camera from its power source.
-Then change the passwords on your camera’s account, on the app and to your router.
+Then change the passwords on your account, any connected apps and your router.
 Finally, contact the manufacturer of the device and local law enforcement.